 How to Develop the Best Talent Strategy

-So after all of this information, how do you develop a strong talent strategy?
+So after all this information, how do you develop a strong talent strategy?
 You USE DATA!
 A data-driven talent strategy takes the guesswork out of the equation and speeds up your hiring process.
-Using data gives you the confidence that you’re hiring the right people with the right skills for the right price at the right time.